VITA-Group/USAID/README.md

 Sicheng Wang, Bihan Wen, Junru Wu, Dacheng Tao, Zhangyang Wang <br>

 ## Overview
-we propose a segmentation-aware image denoising model dubbed U-SAID, which does not need any ground-truth segmentation map in training, and thus can be applied to any image dataset directly.
+we propose a segmentation-aware image denoising model dubbed **U-SAID**, which does not need any ground-truth segmentation map in training, and thus can be applied to any image dataset directly.
 We demonstrate the U-SAID generates denoised image has:
-* better visual quality <br>
+* better visual quality; <br>
-* stronger robustness for subsequent semantic segmentation tasks <br>
+* stronger robustness for subsequent semantic segmentation tasks. <br>

 We also manifest U-SAID's superior generalizability in three folds:
-* denoising unseen types of images <br>
+* denoising unseen types of images; <br>
-* pre-processing unseen noisy images for segmentation <br>
+* pre-processing unseen noisy images for segmentation; <br>
 * pre-processing unseen images for unseen high-level tasks. <br>

 ## Dataset